-Before you get distracted by all there is to offer, every family’s first stop should be the Space Shuttle Endeavour in the Samuel Oschin Pavillion.
+The highlight of this part of museum: the Space Shuttle Endeavour in the Samuel Oschin Pavillion.
 Here, little ones can not only get up close and personal with the shuttle itself, but also learn about the space shuttle program and see artifacts from its voyages.
-This part cost $3 per persona and timed tickets are required for this exhibit.
+This part cost $3 per person and timed tickets are required.

-The Ecosystems Gallery features 11 different environments, including a touchable ice wall, a 188,000-gallon kelp tank filled with marine animals native to the Pacific, and a desert filled with live chuckwallas, tortoises and a flash flood every ten minutes just to name a few.
-Kids’ curiosities will run wild.
-Be to check out the daily Kelp Exploration Show too where children can get nose to nose with the kelp tank and ask the diver questions.
+The Ecosystems Gallery features 11 different environments, including a rainforest, a 188,000-gallon kelp tank filled with marine animals native to the Pacific, and a desert filled with live chuckwallas, tortoises and a flash flood every ten minutes.
+Be sure to venture outside where there's a touch tank with starfish, sea urchins, sea cucumbers and more.

-Keep an eye out for the Discovery Rooms specially designed for children Pre-K — 2nd grade with age-appropriate hands-on activities, books, and toys.
-You can find them in the Ecosystems, World and Life, and Creative World areas of the California Science Center.
+Keep an eye out for the Discovery Rooms specially designed for children Pre-K - 2nd grade with age-appropriate hands-on activities, books, and toys.
+You can find them in the Ecosystems, World and Life, and Creative World areas of the museum.

 To help make your visit easy peasy, check the California Science Center website ahead of time to see if there are any alerts about events in Exposition Park that may impact parking or your experience.
 Parking cost $12 but if you’d rather skip parking all together, the Metro Expo Line.
 Expo Park/USC Station has a stop right in front of the Science Center.